 In this article, audiobook narrator and columnist Ann Richardson explores many of the awards available for audiobooks.
 I want to highlight 3 awards programs to make you aware of their deadlines:

-- The Call For Entries in the annual prestigious Audies competition, sponsored by the Audio Publishers Association, usually begins in July.
+- The Call For Entries in the annual prestigious Audies competition, sponsored by the Audio Publishers Association, usually begins in late June.

-- The Voice Arts Awards, presented by the Society of Voice Arts and Sciences, has entry deadlines running from May to August each year.
+- The Voice Arts Awards, presented by the Society of Voice Arts and Sciences, has entry deadlines (before late fees) running from May to August each year.

 - The Independent Audiobook Awards accept submissions from mid-October to mid-January.